 While outdoor seating means that most restaurants in the region are dog-friendly and a few, such as Federal House and Davis’ Pub, offer legit doggie menus, there are a few standouts.

-Describing itself as “Your local pub where patrons, pups, and prohibition-free pints are our priority,” Pour Dog House oozes dog-themed décor – and eats for humans as well as pups.
-For something sweeter, Salty Paws has a full dog ice cream bar, with flavors ranging from peanut butter and pumpkin to bacon and banana, along with cases full of tasty gourmet treats.
-There's also Sea Dog Pet Boutique located on Main street.
+Describing itself as "Your local pub where patrons, pups, and prohibition-free pints are our priority," Pour Dog House oozes dog-themed décor – and eats for humans as well as pups.
+There's also Sea Dog Pet Boutique located on Main Street.
 This shop provides ethically sourced pet products as well as tasty treats.
-They'll even hold your purchases for the day while you continue your adventure with Fido downtown.
+They'll even hold your daily purchases while you continue your adventure with Fido downtown.

 *Bonus* Get Some Selfies

-Check off all of the above and, while you and your pooch will both be pooped, you’ll have made the most of our incredibly dog-friendly destination.
+Check off all of the above, and while you and your pup will both be pooped, you'll have made the most of our incredibly dog-friendly destination.